41north/besu-exflo/README.md

 You can now check the logs or open your browser and navigate to [`http://localhost:8082`](http://localhost:8082) and you will be greeted with either [`pgweb`](https://sosedoff.github.io/pgweb/) or [`kafkahq`](https://akhq.io/) respectively.

 Exflo will start processing immediately!

 ## Usage with Besu

 There are two possible ways of running Exflo with Besu.
-Choose whatever method suits you for your particular use-case and necessities:

 ### Bundled docker images

-We offer bundled docker images with Besu to make your life easier.
-This is the recommended way of running Exflo as you don't need to worry about placing the plugin in the correct folder path for Besu.
-Below there's an example using `docker-compose` syntax:
+We have provide a docker image that contains a pre-packaged version of Besu to make your life easier.
+This is the recommended way of running Exflo as you don't need to worry about placing the plugin in the correct folder path.
+Below is an an example using `docker-compose`:

 ```yaml
 version: "3.7"